organicmaps/organicmaps/docs/INSTALL.md

 cd organicmaps
 ```

-Configure the repository for an open source build:
+Configure the repository (make sure you have a working C++ build environment):

 (if you plan to publish the app privately in stores check [special options](#special-cases-options))